 The dirt and moisture can freeze and develop small mud balls on the chicken’s feet, causing frostbite and affecting its health if you don’t curb them in time.

 It’s best to check your flock regularly and clean them with warm water to get rid of the build-up or caked poop because of the feathery feet.
 It is also vital to check for lice, fleas, mites, and other parasites that could harbor your chicken’s thick plumage.

 Allow your chicken to free-range and run around regularly.
-The reason is, these breeds are more prone to bumblefoot than other species because of their heavy sizes.
-Also, apply cornstarch or styptic powder to treat your bleeding chicken’s feet after the feet’ feathers pull off, snag or get stuck on surfaces.
+The reason is that these breeds are more prone to bumblefoot than other species because of their heavy size.
+Also, apply cornstarch or styptic powder to treat your bleeding chicken’s feet after the feet feathers pull off, snag, or get stuck on surfaces.

 Brahmas are not so common because they are slow growers.
 The hens lay their first egg at 6–7 months, unlike other breeds that start at 4–5 months.
 This breed is also not among prolific egg layers.

 The chicks require a brooder box with fresh water, bedding, and chick feed.
-Ensure that you offer an i8 inches high brooder with a half square foot floor space per chick during their first days before increasing to a square foot space per chick after two weeks.
+Ensure that you offer an 18-inch high brooder with 1/2 square foot floor space per chick during their first days before increasing to 1 square foot space per chick after 2 weeks.

 Although mother Brahmas are usually great brooders, it would be best if owners provided heat sources of just below 100 degrees Fahrenheit for the hatchlings during the first five days if the brooding hen is unavailable.

-You can then reduce the temperatures every week by five degrees Fahrenheit until the chicks are old enough to be independent.
-The Brahma chicks can take up to 9 months to develop a full plumage.
+You can then reduce the temperatures every week by 5 degrees Fahrenheit until the chicks are old enough to be independent.
+Brahma chicks can take up to 9 months to develop a full plumage.